The 2nd article in the series: 7 reasons to choose organic – an in-depth look at the issue of organic vs conventional produce.

 Meanwhile, a recent report by the association of global agrochemical companies CropLife International showed Australian GM canola growers have had both increased yields and reduced pesticide use.
 On the surface this appears to be a good thing, putting aside the fact that it’s in CropLife’s best interests to show how much GM canola benefits Aussie farmers – in other words they’re hardly a neutral data source.

-However, canola has only been growing here for 8 years.
+However, canola has only been growing here since 2007.
 What if these farmers are in the ‘honeymoon period’ as compared to 20 years of GM herbicide tolerant crops in the US?
 Or what if yield is more influenced by other factors?

 Long term analysis in US shows that GM crops don’t improve yields when compared to conventional crops, and pesticide use has actually increased.